sindresorhus/yes-no-words/readme.md

 ![](https://cloud.githubusercontent.com/assets/170270/7630384/c62755ba-fa35-11e4-95a3-a9c51d376f4b.png)

-*The lists are just JSON files and can be used wherever.*
+*The lists are just JSON files and can be used anywhere.*

 ## Install

 ```
-$ npm install --save yes-no-words
+$ npm install yes-no-words
 ```